open-feature/js-sdk/README.md

 We support multiple data types for flags (numbers, strings, booleans, objects) as well as hooks, which can alter the lifecycle of a flag evaluation.

-This library is intended to be used in server-side contexts and has not been evaluated for use client-side or on mobile devices.
+**This library is intended to be used in server-side contexts and has only experimental support for web usage.**

 ## Installation